ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_ZonalStats_wSLURM_python.md

 ## Analysis Steps

-* Write serial R script - this script will accept a year argument, open the raster file associated with that year, open the polygon dataset, calculate the mean value per polygon, and write a new shapefile with the mean values.
+* Write serial python script - this script will accept a year argument, open the raster file associated with that year, open the polygon dataset, calculate the mean value per polygon, and write a new shapefile with the mean values.
 * Write and save a SLURM job submission script - Create a batch script with